FireChickenProductivity/TalonVoiceDiagramDrawing/README.md

   Saying "alpha grid toggle lines" changes whether or not the lines corresponding to the alpha grid positions should be displayed.

   The word grid is optional in these commands.

+# Numbered Positions
+Some commands will automatically number positions so that they can be referred to by number.

+Saying "numbering show" shows the numbering.
+Note that only numbers within the canvas as specified with the above canvas commands will be shown.

+Saying "numbering hide" hides the numbering.

+Saying "numbering clear" opens up an are you sure dialog.
+Saying "yes I am sure" will clear the current numbering.
+Saying "no" closes the dialogue without clearing the numbering.

+Saying "number this", "number here", or "number that" manually numbers the current mouse position.

+The numbering is stored in a file and should be preserved across sessions.